kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

 Sampled temperature: 28
 Sampled temperature: 28
 ```
-Note that temperature value must be sampled 1 time per second as stated in the
+Note that temperature value must be sampled once per second as stated in the
 configuration scheme.
 Refer to the [Troubleshooting](#troubleshooting) section if something goes wrong.

 ## Retrieving collected data

-In order to obtain temperature data stored on the server, following steps should be
+To obtain temperature data stored on the server, following steps should be
 performed.

 1. Grab application token.
 It is a token that you can copy from the main window
     of the application the Administration UI.

     ![Generate SDK](attach/app_token.png)
-1. Login to your machine running Kaa server (in case you are using sandbox
+1. Login to your machine running Kaa server (in case you are using sandbox,
-    default username and password are *kaa / kaa*).
+    default username and password are `kaa`/`kaa`).
 1. Start MongoDB shell

         mongo kaa
-1. Retrieve data using application token retrieved at first step within this sectino.
+1. Fetch data using application token retrieved at the first step within this section.

         db.logs_$your_application_token$.find()